suradet/string-calculator-kata/README.md

 ### Step 1: The simplest case
 The simplest case is to handle the empty input string which should provide the result of 0.
+Input: ""
+Output: 0

+### Step 2: Handle one number cases.
+Handle the input of one number.
+Input: "123"
+Output: 123